froggy-jpg/froggyfetch/README.md

 - ~~add cool frog ascii art for printing as a logo :frog:~~
 - ~~add a make file :memo:~~
 - add cool facts about frogs :nerd_face:
 - add package to the aur :blue_book:
-- release :3 :frog: 🐸
+- release :3 :frog:

 **credits**
 -
-- [ClaireRoush](https://github.com/ClaireRoush) for helping with stuff
+- [ClaireRoush](https://github.com/ClaireRoush) for helping with *a lot* stuff :green_heart:
-- Joan Stark for creating frog ascii
+- Joan Stark for creating frog ascii :pray: